Skip to Main Content

 A man dances with his spouse in their home after receiving good news from his endocrinologist.

-The parathyroid glands are located close to the thyroid gland and release hormones that control the levels of calcium and phosphorus in the blood.
-While rare, there are a few main conditions affecting these four glands in the base of the neck: hyperparathyroidism, hypoparathyroidism, and parathyroid cancer.
+The parathyroid glands are small, pea-sized glands located in the neck, behind the thyroid gland.
+Most people have four parathyroid glands, although the number can vary.
+These glands play a crucial role in regulating the levels of calcium in the body.
+While rare, there are a few main conditions affecting these four glands in the base of the neck:

 • Hyperparathyroidism: The most common cause of this condition is adenomas, non-cancerous growths in the glands, and they typically occur in hyperplasia, where more than one parathyroid gland is involved.